Kate Macy Ladd: Natirar estate

 Beginning in 1908, Ladd provided a convalescent facility at “Maple Cottage,” a large residence on her Peapack-Gladstone, New Jersey estate, Natirar, where “deserving gentlewomen who are compelled to depend on their own exertions for support shall be entertained, without charge, for periods of time while convalescing from illness, recuperating from impaired health, or otherwise in need of rest.”
 Following Ladd's death in 1945, title to Natirar was conveyed to the Kate Macy Ladd Fund, and the convalescent facility was relocated from Maple Cottage to the renovated main residence on the estate.

 In 1983, fifty years after Walter Ladd's death and in accordance with his will, Natirar was sold and was purchased by King Hassan II of Morocco.
 On the king's death in 1999, it was inherited by his son, Mohammed VI.
-More recently, Natirar has been leased by billionaire industrialist Sir Richard Branson of the Virgin Group.
-It is set to be converted into a spa, restaurant, and hotel complex called The Virgin Spa at Natirar.
+More recently, Natirar has reopened as Pendry Natirar, part of Montage Hotels portfolio with a spa, second restaurant, and 68-room hotel.